-What Compensation Can Be Recovered for a Car Crash Injury?
+What Compensation Can Be Recovered for a Traffic Collision Injury?

 The amount of money you might be able to recover in a car accident claim depends on the facts and circumstances of your case, including the severity and permanency of your injuries.